Tokazama/rft/examples/rftTutorial.md

 1. Obtaining residuals from the statistical model
 2. Using image residuals in order to estimate smoothness
-3. Calculating image resels
+3. Clustering the SPM image by a chosen threshold
-4. Clustering the SPM image by a chosen threshold
+4. Calculating image resels
 5. Determining cluster-level statistics
 6. Determining voxel-level statistics

 Because this process can become overwhelming to anyone approaching it for the first time with a functional adrenal gland, I will go through each step as thoroughly as I can.
 Feel free to skip ahead as you come across fairly rudimentary material.

-## Fitting your data to a statistical model
+## Step 1: Fitting your data to a statistical model and extracting residuals

 The following will highlight the initial steps in obtaining residuals and a SPM images using statistical models.
 The important thing to realize is that none of these methods are absolute.
 They should merely be used as an introduction to how you can approach this step.
 The benefit to performing a RFT based VBM analysis in R is that you get to decide what assumptions to make.
 For example, additional steps of scaling images or incorporating pooled deviations between conditions and image voxels may be beneficial.
+Before performing your own analysis it's encouraged that you explore other methods of obtaining the SPM and residuals that may better fit your research goals.

 ### Using `lm()`